-Little Green Men is a traditional home aviary based in Richmond, RI where budgerigars play, chat, sing, whistle, and breed.
-Intelligent, affectionate, talkative, playful, silly, and riotously colorful, budgies are our favorite bird species.
+Little Green Men is a traditional home aviary based in Richmond, RI where flying reptiles play, chat, sing, whistle, and breed.
+Intelligent, affectionate, talkative, playful, silly, and riotously colorful, budgies are one of our favorite bird species.
 Adaptable breeders with a puzzling evolutionary history and fascinating genetics, budgies are also an important species to avian science.

 Mission and Vision

-Our mission is to raise healthy, strong, socialized budgie chicks in a clean, safe, and enriching environment, and to place them into well-matched, loving homes.
+Our mission is to raise healthy, strong, socialized birds in a clean, safe, and enriching environment, and to place them into well matched, loving homes.
 Using the scientific method and meticulous documentation we improve our knowledge with each clutch and ultimately hope to become a resource for other breeders and to contribute our research to the fields of aviculture and avian behavior.

 How we operate

-We raise a limited number of budgie chicks at a time so that we can fully socialize every chick individually and place them with the perfect home based on personality and other characteristics specified in a reservation.
-When placing a reservation, you will be asked to describe exactly what you're looking for in a budgie and we will do our best to match as many of the characteristics you describe as possible.
+We raise a limited number of budgie chicks at a time so that we can fully socialize every chick individually and place them with the perfect home based on specifications in a reservation.
 Every bird we raise is healthy and hand tame at the time of pick up because of the extensive amount of time we spend with them.
 While they are growing we get to know them well enough to match them with the best home.
 We have all new owners handle the birds at pickup time so they can confirm that the bird meets all their expectations.

 Our husbandry practices include meticulous hygiene routines, enrichment, reduction of stress, and individual attention for every bird in the aviary, made possible by keeping a small-scale aviary and not overcrowding.
-Overcrowding means faster breeding and more chicks, but we condemn this technique in favor of safety, health and comfort.
+Overcrowding can lead to faster breeding and more chicks, but we condemn that technique in favor of safety, health and comfort.
 We also rest our females after only two clutches so they do not suffer exhaustion or worse tragedy.
-These policies mean that we raise fewer chicks, but that they are all healthy and well-adjusted.
-We even offer a MONEY BACK HEALTH GUARANTEE as long as the new owner has a vet check for their new bird within 24 hours of adoption.
-We are very flexible on pickup times, so we can arrange pickup after you've made a veterinary appointment that works with your schedule.
-We do not require you to make a vet appointment in order to pick up your new baby, but if you do not arrange one then we cannot offer the health guarantee due to the many possibilities for exposure once the bird is outside our home.
+These policies mean that we raise fewer chicks, but that they are all healthy and well adjusted.

 All new owners will receive a CARE PACKAGE when they pick up their new baby which will include a 3-week baby photo, a sample of the pellets we use, a favorite toy, and our extensive care sheet.
-All owners will also be treated with individual attention regarding their bird after adoption for as long into the future as you'd like.
-We are happy to help with advice about your other birds and avian science in general as well.
+All owners will also be treated with individual attention regarding their bird after adoption for as long into the future as they'd like.
+We are happy to help with advice about your other birds and avian science in general.